vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 - **Data Portability**: You can transfer your data to other applications

 ### 2. Data Control
-- **Delete Data**: You can delete individual transactions or all data
+- **Delete Data**: You can delete individual transactions or all data with complete control
-- **Modify Data**: You can edit and correct your transaction data
+- **Modify Data**: You can edit and correct your transaction data at any time
-- **Disable Features**: You can disable SMS processing or AI features at any time
+- **Disable Features**: You can disable SMS processing, Gmail integration, or AI features at any time
+- **Export Data**: You can export all your data in CSV or PDF format for backup or migration
+- **Clear Cache**: You can clear AI cache and temporary data to free up storage space

 ### 3. Privacy Settings
 - **SMS Permissions**: You can revoke SMS permissions to stop automatic processing
+- **Gmail Access**: You can revoke Gmail access through your Google account settings
 - **AI Features**: You can disable AI features to prevent data sharing
-- **Notifications**: You can control notification preferences
+- **Notifications**: You can control notification preferences and alert types
+- **Biometric Authentication**: You can enable or disable biometric authentication for app access
+- **App Lock**: You can configure app lock settings and timeout preferences
+- **Contact Access**: You can revoke contact permissions to disable name resolution (app will show phone numbers/UPI IDs instead)

 ## SMS Processing Details